prisma/language-tools/packages/vscode/CONTRIBUTING.md

 - Open VS Code on this folder.
 - Switch to the debug viewlet.
 - Select `Launch VSCode extension` from the drop down.
 - Run the launch config.
-(This will always use the local LSP, not the published one.)
+(This will always use the local LS, not the published one.)
 - If you want to debug the server as well use the launch configuration `Attach to Server` afterwards.
 - A new file should open in the [Extension Development Host] instance of VSCode.
 - Change the language to Prisma.